bMicheal42/al_back/README.md

 ### Requirements

-Release 9 only supports Python 3.9 or higher.
+Release 9 only supports Python 3.9-3.12.

 The only mandatory dependency is MongoDB or PostgreSQL.
 Everything else is optional.